Last updated June 3, 2024.

 Edited and medically reviewed by Patrick Alban, DC.
 Written by Deane Alban.

-Learning how to relax muscle tension has been proven effective to reduce stress, anxiety, and panic, and can improve most stress-related conditions.
+Learning how to relax muscle tension has been proven effective in reducing stress, anxiety, and panic, and can improve most stress-related conditions.

 “An anxious mind cannot exist in a relaxed body.”